Convert Figma logo to code with AI

 Welcome to Exposed, an ORM framework for Kotlin.

-Exposed is a lightweight SQL library on top of a JDBC driver for the Kotlin language.
-Exposed has two flavors of database access: typesafe SQL wrapping DSL and lightweight Data Access Objects (DAO).
+Exposed is a lightweight SQL library on top of a database connectivity driver for the Kotlin programming language, with support for both JDBC and R2DBC (since version 1.0.0-*) drivers.
+It offers two approaches for database access: a typesafe SQL-wrapping Domain-Specific Language (DSL) and a lightweight Data Access Object (DAO) API.

 Supported Databases